 Most debtor’s over 60 are reluctant to file for bankruptcy.
 They have a stronger sense of a moral obligation to pay.
 Some have parents that grew up during the Great Depression or were part of the “Greatest Generation”.
 The decision to file for bankruptcy takes place over time.

-Most debtors struggle for years in what’s know as the “sweat box”.
+Most debtors struggle for years in what’s known as the “sweatbox”.
 Most deplete all their assets when it wasn’t necessary.
-The assets could have been protected and kept under the bankruptcy laws.
+The assets could have been protected and kept under bankruptcy laws.
 It’s a very difficult and painful decision, but one that ultimately leaves them in a better financial position for their Golden Years.
-The over 60 year old clients are some of the most appreciative clients I have.
+The over 60-year-old clients are some of the most appreciative clients I have.
 They are respectful, compliant and will bake you a cake from scratch for your birthday.
 At least one I’ve represented does.

 Total Bankruptcy Filings By Chapter